xapple/cbmcfs3_runner/notebooks/database/calibration_db.md

 ```

 # List all column names

 The list above contains tables and stored queries.

-MS Acces databases contains tables and storred SQL queries.
+Microsfot Acces databases contains tables and storred SQL queries.

-From the ODBC driver perspectives tables and queries are the same but queries take a longuer time to load (especially if there are nested queries underneath).
+From the ODBC driver's perspective, tables and queries are the same but queries take a longer time to load (especially if there are nested queries underneath).

-The following code is a little bit innefficient since it loads the content of all tables,
+The following code is a little bit inefficient since it loads the content of all tables,
 just to display the column name.

-But most time is spend in the queries anyway, not in fetching the tables.
+But most time is spent in the queries anyway, not in fetching the tables.

 ```python
 if list_all_column_names: